titov-vv/jal/docs/README.md

 - Dividends for stocks and bond interest payments.
 - Corporate actions for stocks.
 ### Reports
+- Portfolio asset allocation for a given date.
 - Monthly income/expenditure by category.
 - Investment profit/loss.
 - Closed deals summary.